rundis/lt-snippets/README.md

 ##Installing
-The plugin can be installed using the LightTable plugin manager (or clone this repo to your plugins folder, make sure you call the folder lt-snippets!).
+The plugin can be installed using the LightTable plugin manager (or clone this repo to your plugins folder, make sure you call the folder *Snippets* !).
 You probably will need to reload behaviors for the plugin to work.

+(If you installed by cloning, you'll need to touch one of the cljs files from within lighttable to make sure you get compiled version of the latest source)

+**NOTE**

+If you have a version prior to 0.1.0, you will need to uninstall that before using this plugin.

 ##Getting started
 * Check out the [Screencast](https://www.youtube.com/watch?v=I6iuXOw3HDQ)
-* A few snippets for inspiration/trial: [My LightTable Settings](https://github.com/rundis/LightTable-settings).
-My settings/snippets directory uses submodules to pull in a couple of snippet collections
+* A few snippets for inspiration/trial: [My LightTable user plugin](https://github.com/rundis/lt-user-plugin). the snippets directory uses submodules to pull in a   snippet collection
     * [lt-buster-snippets](https://github.com/rundis/lt-buster-snippets) - Snippets for buster tests handy when using the [InstaBuster](https://github.com/busterjs/lt-instabuster) plugin

-    * [lt-plugin-snippets](https://github.com/rundis/lt-plugin-snippets) - Handy snippets when doing Light Table plugin development
+##Contributing
+Pull requests are welcome.
+However pls don't include the compiled files (snippets_compiled.js and snippets_compiled.js.map) in the pr.

 ##Features